 One great natural remedy for eye strain is Bentonite clay.
 Made from volcanic ash, Bentonite clay has dozens of trace minerals and a negative ionic charge.
 When made into a poultice, this special ingredient helps to remove toxins from the eye which can help to heal eye infections.
 Simply paint the clay onto two cotton balls and place them on your closed eyelids.
 Allow the clay to rest there for 15-20 minutes, then remove and rinse your face.

 The eyes are very sensitive to allergens in the air and infections.
 A simple head cold can cause your eyes to be puffy, red, and irritated.
+As the seasons change and different pollens enter the air, you may suffer from watery, itchy eyes for weeks at at time.
 To soothe your eyes holistically, try a fennel seed eye rinse.
 Fennel is an anti-inflammatory herb that also relieves pain and sensitivity.
 In a teacup, pour two tablespoons of fennel seeds.
 Add hot water from a tea kettle.
 Once the water cools off, strain out the fennel seeds.
 Soak a couple of cotton balls in the water and place over the eyelids.
 Do this a few times each day to soothe irritated eyes.

 Extract from Passiflora incarnata (commonly known as maypop, purple passionflower, true passionflower, wild apricot, and wild passion vine) is a great herb for eye strain.
 This herb helps to prevent irritation and also works as a nerve relaxer.
 Like fennel seeds, you can soak cotton balls in a passionflower extract and warm water mixture.
 Pressing these compresses against your eyes can soothe eye strain and relax your nerves.
+Allow it to sit for 10 minutes at least — this is a great time to give your eyes a rest from screen time anyway.
 Using herbs that help alleviate eye strain will improve your overall vision because tired, strained eyes don’t perform at their best!

 Bilberry is one of the most beneficial herbs for eyesight.
 It’s commonly used for treating cataracts and conditions in the retina.
+This is why we include Bilberry in our Ocu-Plus formula.
 But, its uses extend far past the eyes.
 Bilberry is used to treat people with diabetes, osteoarthritis, kidney disease, and more.
 Plus, this herb can enhance your normal vision as well as your night vision, so if you struggle with seeing the dark, this herb is for you!

 Finally, Ginkgo Biloba is an older remedy that is used to improve circulation, especially around the back of the eye.
 The eyes need plenty of antioxidants to function, and Ginkgo Biloba is a strong antioxidant with many benefits.
-It potentially relieves pain from menstrual cramps, lessens depression, and aids in the treatment of Alzheimer’s.
+That’s why we include it in our Ocu-Plus formula as well.
+Beyond helping your vision, it potentially relieves pain from menstrual cramps, lessens depression, and aids in the treatment of Alzheimer’s.
 This herb ensures an adequate blood supply is flowing into the eye.
-It can also be used in treatments for glaucoma and macular degeneration, helping to improve both of these conditions.1
+It can also be used in treatments for glaucoma and macular degeneration, helping to improve both of these conditions.

 Herbs for the Immune System